PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 20 -- Let's Make a Deal -- 1056

 As they descended into the darkness, Rattick thought about knifing them both then and there.
 They wouldn't be expecting it.
 It would be a quick, certain profit.
-Perhaps less than he might expect, but there would be no chance getting killed on Boltac foolish quest.
+Perhaps less than he might expect, but there would be no chance of getting killed on Boltac's foolish quest.
 But no sooner had the thought crossed his mind than Boltac said, "I know what you're thinking Rattick.
 Why don't I knife these two right now and go through their pockets for loose change."

 "That's not *exactly* what I'm thinking."